tytydraco/yessleep/out/The_Valley_pt_1.md

 I hit it in the shoulder and it dropped its axe, wailing in pain… but Kyler stayed still, frozen in fear.

 “RUUUUUN!”
 Kyler just started shaking and the humanoid beast was able to gain it’s composure.
 It brought its foot to Kyler’s chest, kicked him back, and stepped on him.
 I could hear his spine and ribs crack from all the way down stream.
 He was done for.
 I holstered my gun and cursed myself before I got back to paddling.
-I started to row, but as I looked over my shoulder one last time, I watched something happen that would forever be cemented in my mind like some sick twisted gif: The giant pulled Kyler’s head right off of his body like he was picking a grape off a vine.
+I started to row, but as I looked over my shoulder one last time, I watched something happen that would forever be cemented in my mind like some sick twisted gif: The giant pulled Kyler’s head right off of his body like he was picking a grape off a vine...

-TO BE CONTINUED.